epogrebnyak/lamr/README.md

 ## How to start

-You should have a working installation of Python on your computer and a terminal, or console, open.
+You should have a working installation of Python and a terminal, or console, open.

 Install `lamr`: